Stephen the Younger & his Children

-Margaret died of consumption in Paris on 17th May 1845 aged 28 having had two children, and both children were minors in 1853 when their father died.
-They were then looked after at Cambridge by their aunt, Frances Jane Winter, and her husband Samuel Bomford (26.3.1).
+Margaret died of consumption in Paris on 17th May 1845 aged 28 having had children.
+The children were minors in 1853 when their father died.
+Some were then looked after at Cambridge by their aunt, Frances Jane Winter, and her husband Samuel Bomford (26.3.1).

 c.
-Lucy Rose Yescombe, aged 10 in the 1881 census (RG11/1273/108), was brought up in Cambridge by her great-uncle Samuel Bomford with the latter’s grandchildren, Lorna and Hugh Bomford (I wonder why since her mother was still alive).
-On 21 September 1898 she was married to the Rev John Herbert Satchell of Dover, at St. Mark’s, Colney-heath, St. Alban’s, by the Rev L G Bomford, MA, Rector (who had just moved there: 26.5.4) (The Times, 22nd September 1898), and she died in 1929 having had two daughters:
+Lucy Rose Yescombe, b 1871, born Lyme Regis aged 4 days and not named in the 1871 census, aged 10 in the 1881 census (RG11/1273/108), was brought up in Cambridge by her great-uncle Samuel Bomford with the latter’s grandchildren, Lorna and Hugh Bomford (I wonder why since her mother was still alive: see legal documents for an explanation).
+On 21 September 1898 she was married to the Rev John Herbert Satchell of Dover, at St. Mark’s, Colney-heath, St. Alban’s, by the Rev L G Bomford, MA, Rector (who had just moved there: 26.5.44) (The Times, 22nd September 1898), and she died in 1929 having had two daughters:

 i.
 Una Margaret Satchell, born 1900, d aged about 90 and and spent her latter years assisting in various church activities at Westminster Abbey; and